 Diet - There is no high-quality evidence that supports a clear relationship between acne and diet.
 It is widely believed, however, that foods high in unsaturated fats can exacerbate similar skin conditions.
 There is also evidence to suggest an association between a high glycemic load diet and acne.

-Who is most at risk:
+Who is most at risk from Acne:

 - Acne is very common and globally affects 650-million people